 Don’t shoot the messenger, but unfortunately, organizational leadership is the root cause of having and keeping disengaged employees.

 During the seeking, screening, and interviewing phase of the hiring process is typically where you would like to find candidates that will remain fully engaged during their employment with your company.
 That is not an easy task, but with proper vetting, (e.g., multiple interviews, screening procedures, etc.), it is possible to get close.

 Changes in the job market doesn’t necessarily have a negative affect on the engagement of employees, but when the job market is good, disengaged employees consider jumping ship.

-A recent Gallup survey revealed that 70 percent of American workers are “not engaged” or “actively disengaged” and are emotionally disconnected from their workplaces and less likely to be productive.
+Our recent Employee Engagement and Modern Workplace Report found that 71% of workers are “not engaged” or “actively disengaged” and are emotionally disconnected from their workplaces, less likely to be productive.

-Roughly 51 percent of employees surveyed said they are actively looking for a new job with 35 percent of workers reporting changing jobs within the past three years.
+Roughly 66% of Actively Disengaged employees surveyed said they are actively looking for a new job, with only 29% of Disengaged Workers workers seeing themselves at the same organization in two years.